datalogics/pdf-java-toolkit-samples/README.md

 By default, the samples run with pre-packaged input PDF files that are treated as resources of the samples.
 However, you can use your own input PDF files including those that are stored remotely on a shared network with the samples.
 As long as the shared network where the PDF files reside is mounted on your local machine it's treated a part of your local file system.

+For more information on working with files in java please see [file path java tutorial](http://www.java2s.com/Tutorial/Java/0180__File/UniversalNamingConvention.htm).

 ## Contributing

 See ``CONTRIBUTING.md``